malikaiyer/syntax-sprint/EGDD.md

 # Gameplay Objectives

 - *Collect all correct tokens*:
-    - Description: *Players need to collect the right syntax token to advance to the next round*
+    - Description: *Players need to collect the right syntax token to advance to the next round.
+There is only one correct syntax token per level and multiple incorrect syntax tokens.
+The incorrect syntax tokens are either in another programming language or with a slightly different variation in language*
-    - Alignment: *This teaches the player to identify the right syntax in a given programming language fast and within a time limit*
+    - Alignment: *This teaches the player to identify the right syntax in a given programming language fast and within a time limit.
+These tokens are analogous to the 'pills' in PacMan.
+Unlike PacMan there are no 'powerups' to help the player.*
 - *Complete all rounds*:
     - Description: *Players need to complete all rounds to complete the game *
     - Alignment: *This teaches the players to distinguish between syntax in different programming languages*